THIFT SHOP HOURS:

 To date, our Auxiliary has donated more than $8 million to enhance healthcare in Richmond.

 Some of the funds raised by the Auxiliary are used to help with the purchase medical equipment at the Richmond Hospital through an annual grant.
 This money has allowed for the purchase of a Cellavision to assist in detecting cancer blood cells, a Vein-Finder Machine to help technicians find difficult veins in patients for blood testing and much more.
-Programs we have helped to fund include a short stay Paediatric Unit, a program to teach patients how to care for themselves on the 3North Sub-acute Unit, Speech, Music and Recreational Therapy, Alzheimer training tools, the set-up of a Dental Clinic at Minoru Residence, 2 Patient Buses at the residences, annual Student Bursaries in healthcare, and much more.
+An important part of our support of healthcare in Richmond is to fund Patient Care Programs.
+These include a short stay Paediatric Unit, a program to teach patients how to care for themselves on the 3North Sub-acute Unit, Speech, Music and Recreational Therapy, Alzheimer training tools, and a Dental Clinic at Minoru Residence.
+We have also funded 2 patient buses at the residences for outings, and we fund annual Student Bursaries for students enrolled in healthcare programs so they can continue their education.

 LIONS MANOR BUS